DVBeckwitt/hr2kcal/README.md

 1. Place your `.fit` files in a folder together with a `profile.yaml`.
 2. Copy and edit `examples/profile.example.yaml` with your details.
-3. From that folder, run:
+3. From any folder, run:

    ```bash
    python -m hr_energy_lab.hr_interactive
    # or after installation
    hr-energy-lab
    ```
-4. The script lists the newest `.fit` files, parses HR vs time, chooses a smoothing window, computes HR stats and calories with uncertainty, copies CSV (Windows), and opens the interactive plot.
+4. When prompted, point the script at the folder containing your `.fit` files.
+It lists the newest files there, parses HR vs time, chooses a smoothing window, computes HR stats and calories with uncertainty, copies CSV (Windows), and opens the interactive plot.

 ---